PaulKinlan/paul.kinlan.me/content/2018-08-02-progressive-web-all-the-things.markdown

 form-factors that were not so mobile centric.

 I used to ask audiences this when we were talking about the Chrome Web Store.
-Is Gmail and app or a site?
+Is Gmail an app or a site?
 An App, that's Easy.
 Is Twitter an app or a site?
 An App.. is it?
 If I'm just reading content, it still feels like a web site.
 Is Wikipedia an app or site?
 A site, absolutely; is it though?
 As an editor it feels very much like a tool.